 A: Even with the use of treated softwood there is little damage to the post allowing it to be driven and removed and re-installed if required.

 Q: Can I remove a post that is already installed?

-A: If the post has been “rammed”, driven it may be possible to extract it using the PostMaster.
-If the post has been concreted in situ it will most likely require other methods to extract it.
+A: If the posts have been rammed or vibrated into the ground it may be possible to extract them using the PostMasters.
+If the posts has been concreted in situ, it will most likely require other methods to extract them.